Cart 0

 Limited spots.
 Sign up early!

-If you would like to reserve tickets for the concert on Saturday July 5th, without attending the Retreat, please fill out the form at the bottom of this page, selecting “Saturday concert only”.
+If you would like to reserve concert tickets, without attending the Retreat, please fill out the form at the bottom of this page, selecting “Saturday concert only”.
 Payment can be sent by e-transfer to info@jocelynpettit.com.
 Thank you!

 More Info:

-This weekend retreat is geared towards string players (fiddle/violin, viola, cello, bass).
-Other melody and accompaniment instrumentalists interested in Celtic music and ensemble playing are welcome to join.
+This weekend retreat is geared towards string players, and other instrumentalists interested in traditional music and ensemble playing.
 Creating a high-quality learning experience is our top priority.

 Topics include: